-- From the ODBC Data Source Administrator (see "Using the Data Source Configuration Wizard" on page 53), select the System Data Source and click Configure. - 2.
-Click on the Two-Phase Commit option under the User ID/Password category.
+- 1. From the ODBC Data Source Administrator (see "Using the Data Source Configuration Wizard" on page 49), select the System Data Source and click Configure. - Click on the Two-Phase Commit option under the User ID/Password category.
+Note that the appearance of this dialog has changed and now includes radio buttons to choose between TCP/IP DRDA (Microsoft DTC) and XA Distributed Transactions.

-Figure 7.
+Figure 8.
 Configuring Two-Phase Commit